Frequently Asked Questions

 - Integration: How a company’s Orange County community engagement program supports business interests and integrates into business functions, or how it “does well by doing good.”

 - Institutionalization: How the company supports community engagement in Orange County through its organizational policies, systems and incentives.

 - Impact: How the company measures the social and business outputs and outcomes of its Orange County community engagement program.

 Q: What type and size of companies are eligible to participate in The Civic 50?

 A: Public and privately-owned companies with Orange County operations, employees and community engagement programs are eligible to participate.
 Not all companies have the same level of resources or engagement in all the activities measured by the survey.
-Therefore, scoring and awards will be based on the number of employees (small 15-99, mid-size 100-499 and large 500+), and similarly sized companies will be measured within their peer group and compared only on their community engagement programs inside Orange County.
-Small and medium size companies are encouraged to apply and not be intimidated by the depth of the questions asked.
-It is not expected that they will be engaged in all the activities included in the survey.
+Similarly sized companies will be measured within their peer group and compared only on their community engagement programs inside Orange County.

 Q: What is the date range for the survey data period?

 A: Your company must submit the survey data period from the company’s last full fiscal year (each company submitting could therefore have a different date range depending on when their fiscal year ends).